 And humans?
 What do you think about our species?

 Movies?
-You know movies?
+Do you know movies?

 I did.
 I liked it.
 What did you think?